-303-304.
-SURVEY OF SPANISH-AMERICAN LITERATURE.
+301-302.
+SURVEY OF SPANISH LITERATURE.
 Throughout the year.
 Credit three hours a term.
 Prerequisite, Spanish 201, or four years of entrance Spanish, or consent of the instructor.
 The course may be entered in the second term.
 M W F 11.
-First term, Mr. MARVULL; second term, Mr. DALE.
+Mr.

-Lectures in Spanish and classroom discussions on Spanish-American literature from the Colonial period to the present.
+Lectures in Spanish and classroom discussions on Spanish literature from the Middle Ages to the present.